rodber/chevereto-free/README.md

 For additional install instructions refer to our [official documentation](https://chevereto.com/docs/install).

+##Updates
+Chevereto Free has a built-in system that everyday pings the [Chevereto API](https://chevereto.com/api/get/info/free) for new updates available for your website.
+To update your website simply go to `/update` and the system will download and install the update for you.
+For manual update just follow the install procedure.

 ##Support
 Chevereto Free doesn't include dedicated support.
 However, feel free to browse current and previous solved [support topics](https://chevereto.com/community/forums/tech-support.16/?prefix_id=2).
 If you need more help please consider to purchase a Chevereto license.

 ##License
 Copyright 2016 [Rodolfo Berríos](http://rodolfoberrios.com)